dart-lang/site-www/src/language/patterns.md

   case (var a, var b): ...
     // Matches if obj is a record with two fields, then assigns the fields to 'a' and 'b'. case Rect(width: var w, height: var h): ...
-    // Matches if obj is an instance of Rect, and then against the properties of Rect.
+    // Matches if obj is an instance of Rect, and then against the properties of Rect,
+    // and then assigns the properties to 'w' and 'h'.
   default: ...
 }
 ```

-Values destructured by a pattern in a case become local variables,
+The values that a pattern destructures in a case become local variables.
-only available in the body of that case.
+Their scope is only within the body of that case.

 ### For and for-in loops